dmz-v-x/devops-interview-questions/011-git-merge-vs-git-rebase.md

 ## Summary (Interview-Friendly Line)

 Use `git merge` when you want to safely combine branches and preserve full history, especially in shared branches.
 Use `git rebase` when working on local or short-lived feature branches to create a clean, linear commit history before merging.

+> Git merge combines two branches and creates a new merge commit, preserving the full history.

+> Git rebase moves your branch commits on top of another branch, creating a cleaner, linear history.